Jon-Webb-79/c_string/docs/doxygen/sphinx_docs/String.rst

 String Functions
 ================

-The c_string library provides a dynamic string type and associated functions for safe string manipulation in C.
+The c_string library provides a dynamic string type and associated functions for safe string manipulation in C.  All of the functions described in this section can be found in the ``c_string.h`` header file.

 Data Types
 ----------